nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;Unless stated otherwise, all fields should not be left blank.
 * `NAME` should only contain alphanumeric characters and spaces.
 * `PHONE` should only contain numbers, and it should be at least 3 digits and at most 15 digits long.
 * `EMAIL` should only contain alphanumeric characters and '@' character.
-The local length (before "@") should be at most 64 characters long, and the domain length (after "@") should be at most 255 characters long.
+The local segment (before "@") should be at most 64 characters long, and the domain segment (after "@") should be at most 255 characters long.
 * `ROOM` should only contain alphanumeric characters and a hyphen.
 A hyphen can only be added if it is in between 2 alphanumeric characters.
 * `DATE_RANGE` should follow the format dd/MM/yy - dd/MM/yy.
 * `NUMBER_OF_GUESTS` should only contain numbers, and it should be at least 1 and at most 4.